 In a conference in Bhopal, modern health professionals asked the question, why Ayurveda is still a secondary treatment if it is has been here for so long and if it is so effective.
 Those who ask such questions haven’t looked deep into the recorded history.
 Here goes this incident that once a British Officer accidentally cut his nose with a sword.
 He didn’t know what to do and when people suggested that he should visit a Kumhar (Potter) nearby to get it fixed, at first he guffawed.
 But then he did see that potter.
 That potter really fixed his nose, because he was an Ayurveda surgeon too.
 So, Ayurveda is not a secondary medicine system at all.

-Another presumptive argument i often hear is that it is not a scientific and effective medicine system.
-How did it survive for 5,000 years and still remains in convention, contending the failures of modern medicines and presenting possibilities, e.g. in the case of so many non-communicable and fatal diseases.
+Another presumptive argument I often hear is that it is not a scientific and effective medical system.
+How did it survive for 5,000 years and still remains in the convention, contending the failures of modern medicines and presenting possibilities, e.g. in the case of so many non-communicable and fatal diseases?